 LEAs who enroll 500 or more students would be required to spend at least 80 percent of their allocation to hire teachers and staff, with the remainder of the funding dedicated to training, materials and supplies, and partnerships.
-The measure provides discretion to school principals to develop a plan to spend these funds and requires the LEA to verify that the funds were spent to supplement existing programs.
-This measure has garnered support from former LAUSD Superintendent Austin Beutner, former U.S. Secretary of Education Arne Duncan, and the California Teachers Association.
+The measure provides discretion to school principals to develop a plan to spend these funds, and requires the LEA to verify that the funds were spent to supplement existing programs.

+This measure has garnered support from former LAUSD Superintendent Austin Beutner, former U.S. Secretary of Education Arne Duncan, and the California Teachers Association, the Association of California School Administrators, and the California State PTA.